Skip to content

 Financial advisors generally recommend term life insurance over endowment policies.
 Term life is significantly cheaper, and you can invest the difference in premium savings into index funds or other investments with higher returns.

-Do Expats Need Life Insurance in Austria?
+Do Residents Need Life Insurance in Austria?

 Life insurance is not mandatory in Austria.
 Whether you need it depends on your personal circumstances.
 Consider life insurance if: